ItsNickBarry/emojideas/README.md

 # Emojideas

 Text-to-emoji suggestion library with a [Lunr](https://github.com/olivernn/lunr.js) and [emojilib](https://github.com/muan/emojilib) backend.
+Suggestions are based on emoji name and keywords.

 ## Usage